 Several administrative projects at KI can influence NIBS.
 For example:

-- OrgiP – NIBS will have use of the organisational and managerial structures that OrgiP produces and implements.
+- OrgiP – Organisation in Primula.
+NIBS will have use of the organisational and managerial structures that OrgiP produces and implements.
 IDAC’s processes and some of its authorisation procedures will be based on OrgiP’s information.

-- LADOK3 – IDAC will gather information on students in the same way as KIMKAT currently does from LADOK; IDAC depends on the successful launch of LADOK3.
-More information about LADOK 3
+- Ladok – IDAC will gather information on students in the same way as KIMKAT currently does from LADOK.
+In November 2017 a new Ladok system has been implemented at KI, whose development is still ongoing.
+More information about Ladok.

 - Biomedicum – As NIBS depends on there being similar terms, processes and procedures at the departments to be able to build a relatively generic system, NIBS gains from the Biomedicum HR team’s work on standardising procedures and processes.

 - KIIP (Karolinska Institutet Integration Platform) – This project ensures that information will be transferred between systems in the same way and takes care of the integrations currently being handled in KIMKAT and that will need changing when KIMKAT is wound down.